-Technology has dramatically changed many things in our world, including in the legal field.
-Estate planning is one area that has benefited from computer technology and software.
-Most attorneys use legal estate planning software that is interview guided.
-Estate planning documents are automatically generated by the software program based on the answers entered through the interview process.
-A People’s Choices use the exact same software that hundreds of California attorneys use to prepare routine estate planning documentation.
+Technology has dramatically changed many things in our world, including estate planning.
+Today, most attorneys use interview-guided legal estate planning software to automatically generate documents based on clients’ answers.
+In fact, A People’s Choice uses the exact software that hundreds of California attorneys use to prepare routine estate planning documentation.

-If you know you want to have a simple living trust and other estate planning documents prepared and don’t need legal advice, using our services is a great way to save thousands of dollars as compared to hiring an attorney.
-The cost to prepare living trust and estate planning documents runs between $2500 to $5000.
-Compare that cost to our fee of $550 for a couple’s estate planning package which includes the same documents.
-Many people put off making their estate plans because of the high cost to do so.
-Now there is an alternative.
-Whether you need a complete estate plan with a revocable living trust, pour-over will, power of attorney and healthcare directive or just need a simple will, we can help.
-Most people don’t need to hire an attorney to create a living trust or other estate planning documents.
+Many people put off making their estate plans because of the high cost to do so, but now there is an alternative.
+Whether you need a complete estate plan with a revocable living trust, pour-over will, power of attorney and healthcare directive, or a simple will, we can help.
+Now, most people don’t need to hire an attorney to create a living trust or other estate planning documents.

 When Do I Need to Hire an Attorney?

-So when do you need to hire an attorney?
-Only you can decide but two key components when an attorney is advisable is 1) when the legal matter is complex and not routine and 2) when you need legal advice to get you through the process.
-There are many legal procedures that people can handle on their own without having to hire an attorney.
-Those discussed above a just a few of some common situations where you may not need to hire an attorney and can represent yourself.
-Some other types of proceedings that our office can handle include, incorporation, pre-nuptial and post-nuptial agreements, guardianship, conservatorships, unlawful detainer/eviction and much more.
+There are many legal procedures that people can handle on their own without having to hire an attorney; those discussed above are just a few of the most common situations in which you can represent yourself.
+Additional types of proceedings our office can handle include incorporation, pre-nuptial and post-nuptial agreements, guardianship, conservatorships, unlawful detainer/eviction, and much more.
 Call us at 800-747-2780 for further information about how we can help you get through your legal matter.